aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfdigitalsignaturedetails/_index.md

  // to modify how that method converts the document to .PDF.
  PdfSaveOptions options = new PdfSaveOptions();

- // Create a digital signature, and assign it to our SaveOptions object to sign the document when we save it to PDF.
+ // Create a digital signature and assign it to our SaveOptions object to sign the document when we save it to PDF.
  CertificateHolder certificateHolder = CertificateHolder.create(getMyDir() + "morzal.pfx", "aw");
  options.setDigitalSignatureDetails(new PdfDigitalSignatureDetails(certificateHolder, "Test Signing", "Aspose Office", new Date()));